singapaul/26PairsTS/README.md

 # todo

-1) Let's move as many functions as possible to global utils
+1) Let's move as many functions as possible to global utils - WIP
-2) fix local storage but lets tidy up a new line per game mode
-3) Can we set our initial bestScores data from redux as well?
 5) Swap in my login/register pages to the main app routes
 6) make layout for profile page
 7) tidy up game modes
 8) fix the basic UI so it fits immediately onto the screen
+9) I need to validate the turns count bug, do I need the +1 ?
+10) need to update the historic stats on game completion as well, not just on first render
+12) fix copy to clipboard on the stats modal.

 # future work
 1. fix darkmode styles completely and add toggle switch (shadCN) to the settings screen
 2. integrate full sign in flow and make app cohesive